 Leverage refers to the total amount of debt financing on a property relative to its current Market value is the price an asset would fetch in the public marketplace.
 In commercial real estate, market value can be impacted by the location of the property (major market versus rural), demand for that asset type (multifamily, office space, storage, etc), installed amenities and more....
 More.
 Loan-to-value ratio (LTV) is calculated by dividing the loan amount over the appraised property value.
 Typically, offerings with high LTV ratios are higher risk as the Sponsor will be liable for paying the loan service irrespective of whether the asset is or isn’t meeting its performance targets....
-More ratio is another commonly used term when discussing leverage.
-However, Loan-to-value ratio refers to the amount of a single loan, such as a mortgage as a percentage of the value of a property.
+More (Loan-to-value ratio (LTV) is calculated by dividing the loan amount over the appraised property value.
+Typically, offerings with high LTV ratios are higher risk as the Sponsor will be liable for paying the loan service irrespective of whether the asset is or isn’t meeting its performance targets....
+More) ratio is another commonly used term when discussing leverage.
+However, loan-to-value ratio refers to the amount of a single loan, such as a mortgage, as a percentage of the value of a property.
 Leverage includes all of the different layers of debt in the capital stack, such as first and second mortgages and mezzanine financing.
 For example, a $10 million office building that has a $7 million mortgage and a $1 million mezzanine loan would carry 80% of total leverage.

 The Upside of Leverage

-In some cases, higher leverage can translate to higher risk.
-For example, there were plenty of three to five-year loans issued from 2005 to 2007, just prior to the recession at high leverage amounts of 85% to 90% of acquisition value.
+Higher leverage also translates to higher risk.
+For example, there were plenty of three to five-year loans issued from 2005 to 2007, just prior to the Great Recession, at high leverage amounts of 85% to 90% of the acquisition value.
 Adding to that risk is the fact that those loans were based off of what we now know were peak property values.

-So, when the market shifted and property values dropped precipitously in 2008 to 2009, those borrowers found themselves underwater in the properties right at the point their debt matured.
-Similar to what happened in the housing market, certain borrowers found themselves in predicaments where the outstanding mortgage balances were higher than what the properties were now worth.
-When confronted with these situations, the only way to retain the assets was to de-leverage them or place new smaller mortgages on the properties (and even this was nearly impossible given the illiquidity at that time) and pay off the balance of the existing mortgages with newly infused equity.
+So, when the market shifted and property values dropped precipitously from 2008 to 2009, borrowers found themselves underwater right at the point their debt matured.
+Similar to what happened in the housing market, certain borrowers found themselves in predicaments where the outstanding mortgage balances were higher than what the properties were worth.
+When confronted with these situations, the only way to retain the assets was to de-leverage them by placing new, smaller mortgages on the properties (and even this was nearly impossible given the illiquidity at that time) and pay off the balance of the existing mortgages with newly infused equity.
 Tragically, the solution for many owners was to hand the keys back to the bank and walk away from debt-burdened properties.

-While the overuse of leverage was the culprit of many failed deals during the financial crisis, the risk of high leverage can be mitigated through certainty of execution.
+While the overuse of leverage was the culprit of many failed deals during the 2007-2009 financial crisis, the risk of high leverage can be mitigated through certainty of execution.
 For example, if a In commercial real estate, the sponsor is an individual or company in charge of finding, acquiring and managing the real estate property on behalf of the partnership.
 The sponsor is usually expected to invest anywhere from 5-20% of the total required equity capital.
 They are then responsible for raising the remaining funds and acquiring and managing the investment property’s day-to-day...
-More has a building that is fully leased to a stellar credit tenant such as Amazon on a long-term lease, it is reasonable to place a high level of leverage on such a property knowing that Amazon would have to go out of business before it stopped paying rent.
-In contrast, if a sponsor has a dozen tenants in a building, all of which are small mom and pop businesses on short-term leases, the safer play is to be more conservative on leverage knowing that the exposure to future vacancy, and hence lower income from the property, is remarkably greater.
+More has a building that is fully leased to a stellar credit tenant on a long-term lease, investors may elect to take a greater risk given the creditworthy tenant and place a high level of leverage on such a property.

 Investors can analyze leverage as another metric to gauge the risk versus potential returns of real estate projects when making investment decisions.
-For example, when comparing one deal with a 16% Internal Rate of Return or “The Internal Rate of Return (IRR) is the rate at which each invested dollar is projected to grow for each period it is invested.
+For example, when comparing one deal with a target 16% Internal Rate of Return (The Internal Rate of Return (IRR) is the rate at which each invested dollar is projected to grow for each period it is invested.
 It differs from other metrics in that it accounts for the concept of the “time value of money”, or the fact that a dollar received and reinvested elsewhere today is worth more than a dollar expected...
-More” and low leverage with and a another deal that targets a 19% IRR but with high leverage, the lower IRR deal may actually be more favorable because the additional 300 basis points difference in targeted IRR may not adequately compensate the investor for the higher financing risk.
+More) and with low leverage and another deal that targets a 19% IRR but with high leverage, the lower-IRR deal may actually be more favorable because the additional 3% difference in targeted IRR may not adequately compensate the investor for the higher financing risk.
 This is what is referred to as “risk-adjusted returns”.

 The Use of Leverage in the Current Cycle